CodinGame/codingame-game-engine/playground/core-concepts/core-3-game-manager.md

 ### Score calculation

-Once the game is online, players will be able to submit their code and a score will be calculated to determine their rank in the leaderboard.
+Once the game is published, players can submit their code to acquire a **score**.
+This **score** is the percentage of validators that the player has successfully passed.

-This score corresponds to **the sum of all the scores obtained when running validators**.
-Validators are specific kinds of test cases.
+Validators are a specific kind of test case.
 Make sure you [configure them correctly](core-4-configuration.md#test-case-file).

 ## Optimization Game Features <a name="optimization-game-features"></a>

-An Optimization game is a Solo game with a score.
-The only differences comes in the [configuration](core-4-configuration.md#optimization-game-configuration) and the metadata you need to send.
+An Optimization game is a Solo game with a criteria score, such as `Points`, or `Fuel` as well as the normal validator score.

+To configure the optimization criteria, you'll need to track in yourself in the game's code and send it as metadata with the `GameRunner`'s `putMetadata()` method.
+[More information here](core-4-configuration.md#optimization-game-configuration) on the configuration of an opitmization game.

-Once your game is correctly configured, you need to send your player's score.
-We advise you set it at the end of the game as below:
+Once your game is correctly configured, we advise you set the criteria score at the end of the game as below:
 ```java
 @Override
 public void onEnd() {